Officer shoots armed student at Milwaukee-area school

-WAUKESHA, Wis. -- A Wisconsin police chief says an officer shot an armed male student at a suburban Milwaukee high school after the suspect refused to disarm and pointed his gun at officers.
+WAUKESHA, Wis. -- An officer shot an armed male student Monday morning in a classroom at a suburban Milwaukee high school after the suspect pointed a gun at officers, a police chief said.

-Waukesha Police Chief Russell Jack says a student first warned the resource officer that a 17-year-old classmate had a gun at around 10:17 a.m.
-Monday.
-Jack says the resource officer went to the classroom to confront the student and get students in the room to safety.
+A Waukesha South High School student informed a school resource officer that a classmate had a handgun around 10:17 a.m., Waukesha Police Chief Russell Jack said.
+He said the resource officer went to the classroom to confront the 17-year-old suspect and move other students in the room to safety.

-Jack says Waukesha officers and sheriff's deputies soon arrived to de-escalate the situation but the suspect "continued to ignore officers' commands."
-Jack says the officer who shot the student is an 11-year veteran of the Waukesha police department.
+Waukesha police and sheriff's deputies soon arrived at the school and tried to de-escalate the situation to no avail.

-Jack said the suspect is in stable condition.
-The police chief did not release additional information.
+"The suspect would not remove his hands from his pocket and continued to ignore officers' commands," Jack said.
+"The suspect removed his handgun from his waistband and pointed it at the officers.
+An officer was forced to discharge his firearm, striking the suspect."

 Officer shoots armed student at Milwaukee-area school